mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 #### Ideas

-Basic philosophical ideas -
--  Not the meat of the talk...

 The past:
 *  Chess
 *  Jeopardy
 *  Driverless cars

+The past (individual slides):
+*  Chess

+*  Jeopardy

+*  Driverless cars

 Current cycle focussing on Deep Learning :
 *  GPU : Turning point
 *  Data : More important than realised
+*  New thinking
+*  Better-than-expected

+Each in turn (individual slides) :
+*  GPU : Turning point

+*  Data : More important than realised

 *  New thinking :
      +    Sigmoids out, ReLUs in
      +    Dropout
      +    Batch normalization
      +    Networks for the whole stack

 *  Better-than-expected
      +    Convolutional networks for images
      +    Word Embedding
      +    Transfer learning

-What can be done now :
+What can be done now:
 *  audio : In Android
 *  vision : ImageNet, google house numbers
 *  translation : google translate (yes, compressed)
 *  labelling of images :
 *  reinforcement learning :

+Each in turn (individual slides) :
+*  audio : In Android

+*  vision : ImageNet, google house numbers

+*  translation : google translate (yes, compressed)

+*  labelling of images :

+*  reinforcement learning :

 How far can Deep Learning take us?
 *   lots of fruit now found to be 'hanging low'
 *   building ladder to the moon

+Each in turn (individual slides) :
+*   lots of fruit now found to be 'hanging low'

+*   building ladder to the moon

+Basic philosophical ideas --  Not the meat of the talk...
+*   Convert one neuron at a time
+*   Chinese Room
+*   Turing Test

+Each in turn (individual slides) :
+*   Convert one neuron at a time
+    -   In-principle idea

+*   Chinese Room
+    -   System (vs operator) intelligence

+*   Turing Test
+    -   Cheating is now the issue

 How about Real AI?